 |One of our secret agents at a photo booth area we set up outside|

-As we were planning for our 100th day of kindergarten, we knew we wanted to do something different this year.
+As we were planning for our 100th day of kindergarten, we knew we wanted to do something different.
 After a lot of brainstorming, it came to us… Mission 100—Save Zero the Hero!
+We also have a Mission 120 with the same activities only working with numbers to 120.
+Click HERE to check it out.

 We saw Hope King’s blog post (read about it here) about flipping her classroom into a spy lab.
-She is a teacher at the Ron Clark Academy, and we have always been so inspired by her.
+She is a rock-star educator and co-founder of Get Your Teach On, and we have always been so inspired by her.
 We were so excited to be able to take her spy lab idea and create a classroom flip that met our kindergarten content and standards.
 The yarn laser beams, black lights, our costumes, and finger scanner came directly from Hope’s Spy Lab Flip post.

 As part of our daily calendar routine, we count the number of days we’ve been in school.
 Every 10th day, Zero the Hero leaves a note and a treat (a math game involving zero, a treat shaped like a zero, something to count, etc.) to celebrate another day ending in zero.
 Our students were so excited for his visit on the 100th day and could hardly wait to see what special treat he was going to bring.
 We knew Zero the Hero had to be a part of our mission!